 Your Capital Credits are used to sustain the business of the cooperative.
-They are used to build new lines, to pay wholesale power bills and to generally keep a positive cash flow at the co-op.
-The members’ Capital Credits actually enhance the co-op’s ability to hold down electric rates.
+They are used to build new lines, pay wholesale power bills, and to generally keep a positive cash flow at the co-op.
+The members’ Capital Credits enhance the co-op’s ability to hold down electric rates.

-A member may ask, “If the co-op is doing all that with my Capital Credits, what good are they to me?”
-That seems to be the hardest question to answer for the member owners, but, at the end each year, after all operating expenses have been paid, a prorated percentage of its margins is allocated to the member-owners based on the amount each paid for electricity during the year.
+A member may ask, “If the co-op is doing all that with my Capital Credits, what benefit are they to me?”
+That is the hardest question to answer for the member-owners, but, at the end each year, after all operating expenses have been paid, a prorated percentage of its margins is allocated to the member-owners based on the amount each member paid for electricity during the year.
 This allocation of margins is known as Capital Credits.

-Another question may be, “When are Capital Credits refunded?”
-Every year your Board of Trustees determines how much of those annual margins will be needed to run the business in the coming year.
-The amount not needed to pay down the required debt or to pay for required new construction of system restoration projects will be returned to each member in the form of “Retired Capital Credits”.
+Another question we receive is, “When are Capital Credits refunded?”
+Every year your Board of Trustees determines how much of those annual margins are required to run the business in the coming year.
+The amount not needed to pay down debt or for required new construction of system restoration projects is returned to each member in the form of “Retired Capital Credits”.
 All monies retained in the business build your equity in the company.

 If your membership is no longer active, you will not receive a notice.
 You should, however, make sure your current address is on file with the Capital Credits representative at the Cooperative.
 The annual allocation cannot be used as a credit against your current electric bill.
 The information is provided only for your records.